Are you Entangled?

 patterning of issues such as suicide, incest, abuse and abortion

 can pass down through the generations - even if your parents did

 not have these issues.
-A modern explanation for this is that this
+Another explanation is that this

 Entangled and enmeshed relationships can hurt